 Work not collected by the time may be disposed of.

 Stalls during the exhibition:

-A small number of stalls will be available for ceramic artists or ikebana related businesses during the exhibition in or around Rosina.
-If you have stall holder insurance, please apply to firstname.lastname@example.org.
+A small number of stall spaces will be available for ceramic artists or ikebana related businesses during the exhibition in or around Rosina.
+If you have stall holder insurance, please send your Expression of Interest now.
 Application opens in August 2021.